G4brym/ai-gateway-provider/README.md

 # AI Gateway Provider for Vercel AI SDK

+> **Important Notice**: This project has been adopted by Cloudflare and is now maintained in the official Cloudflare AI repository.
+The latest version and ongoing development can be found at [github.com/cloudflare/ai](https://github.com/cloudflare/ai/tree/main/packages/ai-gateway-provider).
+Please use the new repository for the most up-to-date code, issues, and contributions.

+___________

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This library provides an AI Gateway Provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs), enabling you to seamlessly integrate multiple AI models from different providers behind a unified interface.
 It leverages Cloudflare's AI Gateway to manage and optimize your AI model usage.